History of the Philippines: Spanish settlement during the 16th and 17th centuries

-As a result of pacification campaigns, religious conversions, colonizations, and settlement by the Spanish in cooperation with the local natives, the 1599 Philippines sovereignty referendums were proclaimed, and therein, assent was given by the governed Filipino peoples, in accepting Spanish sovereignty.

 Around 1608 William Adams, an English navigator, contacted the interim governor of the Philippines, Rodrigo de Vivero y Velasco, on behalf of Tokugawa Ieyasu, who wished to establish direct trade contacts with New Spain.
 Friendly letters were exchanged, officially starting relations between Japan and New Spain.
 From 1565 to 1821, the Philippines was governed as a territory of the Viceroyalty of New Spain from Mexico, via the Royal Audiencia of Manila, and administered directly from Spain from 1821 after the Mexican revolution, until 1898.

 The Manila galleons, were constructed in Bicol and Cavite.
 The Manila galleons were accompanied with a large naval escort as it traveled to and from Manila and Acapulco.
 The galleons sailed once or twice a year, between the 16th and 19th centuries.
-The Manila Galleons brought with them goods, settlers and military reinforcements destined for the Philippines, from Latin America.
+The Manila Galleons brought with them goods, settlers, and military reinforcements destined for the Philippines, from Latin America.
 The reverse voyage also brought Asian commercial products and immigrants to the western side of the Americas.
-Legally, the Manila Galleons were only allowed to trade between Mexico and the Philippines; however, illegal trade, commerce, and inter-migration, were happening in secret between the Philippines and other would-be nations in the Spanish Americas due to the tremendous demand and profitability of Asian products in Latin America and this clandestine defiance of Spanish colonial decrees forbidding trade, continued all throughout the term of the Manila Galleons.
+Legally, the Manila Galleons were only allowed to trade between Mexico and the Philippines; however, illegal trade, commerce, and inter-migration, were happening in secret between the Philippines and other would-be nations in the Spanish Americas due to the tremendous demand and profitability of Asian products in Latin America.
+This clandestine defiance of Spanish colonial decrees forbidding trade continued all throughout the term of the Manila Galleons.